NatronGitHub/Natron/Documentation/source/groups.rst

 The **Input** node is not necessarily unique and represents 1 input arrow of the group node.
-You can also specifies in the settings panel of the *Input* node whether this input should be considered as a mask or whether it should be optional.
+You can also specify in the settings panel of the *Input* node whether this input should be considered as a mask or whether it should be optional.

 .. note::